kuldeepsinghsadioura/ALPR-Database/README.md

       - ./schema.sql:/docker-entrypoint-initdb.d/schema.sql
       - ./migrations.sql:/migrations.sql

     # Make sure you download the migrations.sql file if you are updating your existing database.
+Place it in the same directory as your docker-compose.yml and schema.sql files.
 If you changed the user or database name, you will need to plug that in in the command below.
     command: >
       bash -c "
         docker-entrypoint.sh postgres &